Justin Baldoni: Early life

-Baldoni was born in Los Angeles, California, and was raised in Medford, Oregon, the son of Sharon and Sam Baldoni.
-His mother is from a Jewish family and his father is of Italian ancestry.
-His paternal grandfather is Louis Baldoni, an Indiana senator and Italian immigrant.
-Baldoni's parents joined the Baháʼí Faith, which Baldoni practices devoutly.
-Baldoni played soccer and ran track in high school, and was a radio disc jockey at a local top-40 radio station.
+Baldoni was born in Los Angeles, California, and was raised in Medford, Oregon, to parents Sharon (née Solomon) and Sam Baldoni.
+His mother is Jewish, born to Ashkenazi Jewish parents Blanche Katz and Daniel Solomon from Cleveland, Ohio, with roots in Central and Eastern Europe.
+Baldoni is therefore considered Jewish according to Halakha (Jewish law), as Orthodox Judaism practices matrilineal descent.
+His maternal grandfather served in the Second World War and Baldoni lost relatives in the Holocaust.
+His father Sam is from an Italian Catholic background.
+His paternal grandfather is Louis Baldoni, a former Indiana state senator and Italian immigrant.
+Baldoni was raised celebrating both Christmas and Hanukkah in honor of his Jewish and Catholic grandparents.
+However, he was raised Baháʼí, practicing the Baháʼí Faith, the faith which both his parents had converted to before he was born.
+Baldoni has visited Israel several times on Baháʼí pilgrimages.

+Baldoni played soccer and ran track while a student at South Medford High School, and was a radio disc jockey at a local top 40 radio station.
 While moving into a new apartment building, Baldoni met a manager who advised him to pursue a career in acting.
-He attended college on a partial athletic scholarship, but later dropped out.
+He attended college at California State University, Long Beach on a partial athletic scholarship, but later dropped out.
+In December 2024, Baldoni alleged he had "experienced sexual trauma" in a previous relationship when he was attending university.
+He said that he "wrestled with that trauma for the rest of my life, because in my head a man can't experience sexual trauma at the hands of a woman."